exponea/exponea-android-sdk/Documentation/tracking.md

 The default hard ID is `registered` and its value is typically the customer's email address.
 However, your Engagement project may define a different hard ID.

 Optionally, you can track additional customer properties such as first and last names, age, etc.

+> ❗️
+>
+> Although it's possible to use `identifyCustomer` with a [soft ID](https://documentation.bloomreach.com/engagement/docs/customer-identification#section-soft-id), developers should use caution when doing this.
+In some cases (for example, after using `anonymize`) this can unintentionally associate the current user with an incorrect customer profile.

+> ❗️
+>
+> The SDK stores data, including customer hard ID, in a local cache on the device.
+Removing the hard ID from the local cache requires calling [anonymize](#anonymize) in the app.
+> If the customer profile is anonymized or deleted in the Bloomreach Engagement webapp, subsequent initialization of the SDK in the app can cause the customer profile to be reidentified or recreated from the locally cached data.

 #### Arguments